akkartik/mu/Readme.md

 regular contributor to your project.
 Make things dead simple for them.
 If they make a change, make it dead simple for them to see if it breaks something.

+(All this takes extra effort, and it isn't worth doing for throwaway prototypes, but the effort pays dividends in situations where unit tests and other best practices pay dividends.)

 But this is a hard property for a codebase to start out with, even harder to preserve, and impossible to regain once lost.
 It is a truth universally acknowledged that the lucid clarity of initial versions of a program is